Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 ASOS proves that the best checkout pages aren’t necessarily the flashiest: they use a simple design with streamlined copy, including clear, specific information boxes for the user to fill out.

-Their simplified form reminds users of what’s in their cart while clearly displaying the price, any additional costs, and all shipping options available, so all of the information is in one place for users.
+Their simplified form reminds users of what’s in their cart while clearly displaying the price, any additional costs, and available shipping options, so all the information users need is in one place.
 The trust badges on their checkout page also reassure users that their financial information is secure.

-Pro tip: use Hotjar Session Recordings to watch users as they interact with your checkout page.
-Track where they get stuck, where they drop off, or where they’re making u-turns to quickly fix any bugs or issues and streamline your checkout process.
+💡 Pro tip: use Hotjar Recordings to watch users as they interact with your checkout page.
+Track where they get stuck, where they drop off, or where they u-turn to quickly fix any bugs or issues and streamline your checkout process.

 Award-winning website designs